Employer Branding in India: Why Your Company Culture IS Your Brand

 Culture Shapes Every Brand Signal Your Team Sends

 A company with a genuinely strong culture does not need to manufacture employer brand content.
-Instead, the culture itself generates authentic stories, referrals, and advocacy that no marketing budget can replicate.
+The culture itself generates authentic stories, referrals, and advocacy that no marketing budget can replicate.
 This is precisely why culture and employer brand are inseparable — culture is the content, and the content is the brand.

 Internal Brand Alignment Drives External Brand Perception